darklang/dark/README.md

 and then run:

 - `./script/gke-deploy`

+If you want to play with the production containers locally:

+Build the production container (assumes that the build has succeeded):

+- `./scripts/gcp-build-containers`

+Run it locally (well, inside the dev container):

+- `./scripts/gcp-run-locally`

+Run integration tests on it:

+- `./integration-tests/run.sh --gcp`

+Push it to Google Cloud Registry

+- `./scripts/gcp-push-images-to-gcr`

 If you still have authentication problems (eg. `denied: Unable to access the repository, please check that you have permission to access it.` from a GCR push), and you've confirmed that you've logged into gcloud and restarted your container, then check that you've accepted the invite to the Google Developer Project